Which part of the brain is primarily responsible for controlling ... | Channels for Pearson+

 Multiple Choice

-Which part of the brain is primarily responsible for controlling involuntary functions such as breathing?
+Which part of the brain is primarily responsible for controlling involuntary functions, such as breathing, that may be suppressed during alcohol poisoning?

 A